oztune/react-server/readme.md

 ## Recommended usage within a project

-First, install it as a dev dependency to avoid relying on a global package with an unknown version.
+First, install it as a dev dependency to avoid relying on a global package with a potentially unknown version.

 ```
 npm install --save-dev oztune/react-server